-Although the potency of vaccines administered in other countries can be generally assumed to be adequate, immunization schedules vary.
-The age at immunization (e.g., 9 months of age for immunization against measles in some countries), the number of doses and the intervals between doses should be carefully reviewed and compared with Canadian and provincial/ territorial recommendations in determining the need for additional doses of vaccines.
-In many countries outside of Canada, mumps and rubella vaccines are in limited use, and measles vaccine alone is generally given.
-Haemophilus influenzae type b conjugate, hepatitis B, varicella, pneumococcal conjugate and meningococcal C conjugate vaccines are also in limited use.
-Information on vaccination schedules in other countries can be found on the following website: http://www.who.int/vaccines/GlobalSummary/Immunization/ScheduleSelect.cfm .
+New immigrants, refugees and internationally adopted children may lack immunizations and immunization records.
+Vaccination should only be considered valid if there is written documentation of administration of vaccine at ages and intervals comparable with the Canadian immunization schedule.
+Although the potency of vaccines administered in other countries can generally be assumed to be adequate, immunization schedules vary.
+The age at immunization (for example, 9 months of age for immunization against measles in some countries), the number of doses, and the intervals between doses should be carefully reviewed and compared with Canadian, provincial or territorial recommendations to determine the need for additional doses of vaccines.